Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 }).listen(5000);
 ```

-If you request with browser localhost:5000 you could see an error message in console but you still could see a foo bar
-response in browser and You can noticed that our server has not fall and still could send responses.
-But it is not really great idea.
+If you make a browser request to localhost 5000, you can see an error message in the console.
+However, you will also see a **foobar** response in your browser and realize that our server has not actually failed and still can send responses.
-Because if the process does not crash after error it defiantly could lead to memory leak.
-The good approach is to log error, kill the process after
+Since the process does not crash, which can lead to a memory leak, this approach cannot be regarded as an effective one.

-it and then restart it using some thing like [forever](https://github.com/nodejitsu/forever) module.
+The most effective approach is to log an error, “kill” the process after that, and then restart the process, using a tool such as the [forever](https://github.com/nodejitsu/forever) module.

-### Use winston handleExceptions method
+### Use of Winston **handleExceptions** Method

-If you use [winston](https://github.com/flatiron/winston) logger it helps you easily specify how to log uncaught exceptions
+Using the [Winston](https://github.com/flatiron/winston) logger will help you easily specify how to log uncaught exceptions.

-take a look on following code
+Take a look at the following code:

 ```
 var winston = require('winston');